Programs Evaluation Office: Beginning

 A coalition government emerged in Vientiane in 1957, which included royalists as well as the Pathet Lao.
 When the United States wanted to influence the 1958 Lao elections, it staged Operation Booster Shot.
 This civic action program was supported by a PEO supervised air lift by the Central Intelligence Agency's proprietary civilian airline, CAT, as well as by the U.S. Air Force.
 The Pathet Lao formed a coalition with a minor party when they garnered 14 of 21 seats in the National Assembly.
 The PEO's election advice to the Royal Lao Government politicians—to run a single slate of candidates to avoid splitting the votes—went unheeded.
 Indeed, in one instance, the supporters of one defeated RLG candidate told him he had never asked them to vote for him.

 By May 1958, the U.S. Department of Defense was proposing a training mission by civilian technicians to the Royal Lao Army to retrain four of its branches—logistics, communications, ordnance, and combat engineers.
 Later that year, a small group of military advisers arrived to teach construction of airfields, bridges, and highways.
 In October 1958, 39 training slots for Lao officers and non-commissioned officers were reserved for 1959 courses at Fort Benning, Georgia.
 In conjunction with the Central Intelligence Agency, PEO trained some regular Lao soldiers into Scout Ranger Teams; these would later evolve into two paratroop battalions.
 However, the most important event was the arrival of former General John A. Heintges as head of PEO in September 1958.
+In 1960, the commander was Andrew J. Boyle.